DeepLabCut/DLC2NWB/README.md

 # Example use case of this package (directly):

 Here is an example for converting DLC data to NWB format (and back).
 Notice you can also export your data directly from DeepLabCut.
-This will be further documented, and is currently in this [branch](https://github.com/DeepLabCut/DeepLabCut/tree/nwb)!

 ```
 from dlc2nwb.utils import convert_h5_to_nwb, convert_nwb_to_h5